-39. What is the impact of the bankruptcy of the licensee on the legal relationship with its licensor; and any sub-licence that licensee may have granted?
+37. What is the impact of the bankruptcy of the licensee on the legal relationship with its licensor; and any sub-licence that the licensee may have granted?
 Can the licensor structure its international licence agreement to terminate it prior to the bankruptcy and remove the licensee’s rights?

 There are no restrictions on an international licensing arrangement being governed by the laws of another jurisdiction chosen by the parties to the contract.
 Under the basic principle of the international private law, the contracting parties are free to choose the relevant governing law when entering into agreement (or afterwards).
 In the absence of the choice of law agreement between the contracting parties, the law shall be that of the country where the party, being in charge of performance that has a decisive role for the nature of the contract, is residing or mainly operating.
 The international licensing arrangement will not be an exception to this fundamental rule of law.
 According to article 1211(8) of the Russian Civil Code, the law of the country where the licensee has been authorised to use the intellectual property subject matter shall be applied in the absence of the choice of law agreement between the licensor and the licensee.
 At the same time, when such use has been permitted on the territories of several jurisdictions, the law of the country where the licensor is located or has its principal place of business will govern the parties’ relationship under the licence agreement.
 In general, the law of the country that is more bound up with the contract may be applicable where the nature and terms of the contract, or circumstances surrounding the transaction, clearly evidence such fact (article 1211(9) of the Russian Civil Code).

-41. Can the parties contractually agree to arbitration of their disputes instead of resorting to the courts of your jurisdiction?
+40. Can the parties contractually agree to arbitration of their disputes instead of resorting to the courts of your jurisdiction?
 If so, must the arbitration proceedings be conducted in your jurisdiction or can they be held in another?
-Can the parties agree to preclude collective (or class action) arbitration?
-If so, list the conditions for a contractual waiver to be enforceable.

 Yes, the parties can contractually agree to arbitration instead of resorting to litigation in the local courts.
 The arbitration proceedings may be conducted in any jurisdiction as decided by the parties and fixed in the contract.
+Nowadays, the London Court of International Arbitration is the most popular arbitration institution in the context of cross-border licensing deals.
 Mediation is also available as an alternative form of dispute resolution.

 Russia is a signatory to many multilateral and bilateral international treaties for recognition and enforcement of foreign judgments, including the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards (New York, 1958) (the New York Convention).
 Hence, an arbitral award from another jurisdiction that is a signatory to the New York Convention may be enforceable as well.